VV0JC13CH/bitstudio.dev/content/blog/2020-drawing-network-topologies-in-python.md

 #### Need To Graph (yEd Graph Editor)

 Great module.
-You can add top and bottom labels to nodes, same with naming ports.
-Its possible to reorganize placement of nodes automatically inside yEd editor.
+You can add top and bottom labels to nodes, the same with naming ports.
+It's possible to reorganize the placement of nodes automatically inside yEd editor.

 ![yEd_output]({static}/images/2020-09-network-topologies-n2gyEd.png)

 #### nwdiag
-In order to use ndwiag module it's required to create *.diag file with proper syntax.
+In order to use ndwiag module, it's required to create a *.diag file with proper syntax.
 User has no impact or access to module methods and objects, so the only thing we can do is:
 ```python
 nwdiag diagrams/nwdiag.diag